pmvdafonseca/pmvdafonseca/README.md

 - 🌱 I’m currently learning and improving my knowledge in JS with HMTL5 and CSS3 and Python;
 - My interests are Digital Signal Processing and Front-end;
-- Xbox Hardcore player in my spare time;
+- Xbox Hardcore player in my free time;
 - 💬 Ask me about anything, maybe i don't know but i'm always happy to help.

 *****Languages:*****